Documents Required for Dominican Birth Transcription

 • Name variations: Dominican parents often have 2-3 given names and 2 surnames.
 It's normal and acceptable if your foreign birth certificate shows only your parent's first given name and first surname.
 However, significant discrepancies or completely different names may require correction or documentation.

-• Spelling variations: Minor spelling differences (such as Ylda vs. Hilda) may be acceptable in some circumstances, though it's always best when names match exactly.
+• Spelling variations: Minor spelling differences (such as Ylda vs. Hilda, or Nicolás vs. Nicholas) may be acceptable in some circumstances, though it's always best when names match exactly.
 We'll review your specific situation and advise if corrections are needed.

 • If your mother is Dominican and her surname changed from her maiden name to your father's surname before you were born, we'll need an original long-form version of your parents' marriage certificate with apostille